ohm-softa/ohm-softa.github.io/05ln-generics-2.md

 For example, `List<Integer>` fits as a `List<? extends Number>`.

 So what is the difference between a wildcard bound and a type parameter bound?

+- In some cases, type parameters can be replaced by wild cards (see above).
-First, a wildcard can have only one bound, while a type parameter can have several bounds (using the `&` notation).
+- A wildcard can have only one bound, while a type parameter can have several bounds (using the `&` notation).
-Second, and more importantly: A wildcard can have a _lower_ or an upper bound, while there is no such thing as a lower bound for a type parameter.
+- A wildcard can have a _lower_ or an upper bound, while there is no such thing as a lower bound for a type parameter.

 So what are _lower_ bounds?
 A lower bounded wildcard restricts the unknown type to be a specific type or a supertype of that type.